jlacefie/sparksqltest/README.md

 ```
 # Execute the Demo

-The final test is to execute the sparksqltest jar on the DSE node from the sparksqltest directory created in the last step.
+The final step is to execute the sparksqltest jar on the DSE node from the sparksqltest directory created in the last step.

 This command uses the dse spark-submit operation and passes in the following arguments:
   arg[0] --class the class that is used to execute the demo